johnnyvanatta/sports_teams_tax_impact/README.md

-## Power BI Dashboard
+## Power BI Dashboard & Canva Presentation
 link here
+link here

 ## Motivation
 Having worked in the sports operations for the last 7 years, I wanted to combine my previous knowledge with a topic that is relevant to today that will stretch my mind and understanding.
 I decided to look at the major 4 sports leagues (MLB, NBA, NFL and NFL) but only focused on the NFL and NHL due to the MLB and NBA having greater salary cap flexibility (MLB uncapped and NBA teams can go over set cap but must pay a certain "penalty amount").
 This makes financial parity more reliable to look at in the NHL and NFL.

 ## Questions
-1. Highest Combined Tax Percentages: Which states/provinces have the highest combined tax percentages?
-2. State Performance Rankings: Which states produce the most successful teams based on wins, playoff appearances, and championships?
-3. Tax vs Performance: Do teams in states with no income tax have higher win percentages or more championships than teams in taxed states?
+1. Tax vs Performance: Do teams in states with no income tax have higher win percentages or more championships than teams in taxed states?
+2. Highest Combined Tax Percentages: Which states/provinces have the highest combined tax percentages?
-4. Effective Salary Caps: What is the effective (tax-adjusted) salary cap for each team per season, and how does it compare across seasons?
+3. Effective Salary Caps: What is the effective (tax-adjusted)  cap for each team per season, and how does it compare across seasons?
-5. Cap Disparity vs Highest-Taxed Teams: How does each team's effective salary cap compare to the team facing the highest combined state and federal taxes in the same season?
+4. Cap Disparity vs Highest-Taxed Teams: How does each team's effective cap compare to the team facing the highest combined taxes in the same season?

 ## Data Tables Created